-Past research has documented a relationship between anxiety and procrastination, and a study we’re conducting right now in our research group replicates this strong association.
+Past research has documented a relationship between anxiety and procrastination, and a study we’re conducting in our research group replicates this strong association.
 Similarly, depression has been shown to be positively correlated with procrastination.
 However, as the authors of a recent study note, the processes that underlie these links are less understood.

 Kaytlin Constantin (University of Guelph), Megan English (Health Sciences Centre, Newfoundland), and Dwight Mazmanian (Lakehead University, Thunder Bay) were interested in the cognitive processes that might underlie the relations previously found between anxiety and procrastination, as well as depression and procrastination.
 They were particularly interested in thinking that is characterized by negative repetitive thoughts.
 These negative repetitive thoughts come in two flavors, depending on whether we’re thinking about the future (worry) or about the past (rumination).

 The Research and Results

-Most importantly, in their statistical modeling of their data, rumination mediated the associations between anxiety and procrastination and between depression and procrastination.
+Most importantly, in the statistical modeling of their data, rumination mediated the associations between anxiety and procrastination and between depression and procrastination.
 Worry did not independently mediate these relations, indicating that rumination is even more important to understand than worry when we’re trying to understand the predictors of procrastination.
 As the authors write: “These results indicate that students experiencing high levels of anxiety and depression may be more vulnerable to procrastination as a result of negative repetitive thought, particularly regarding past events.”

 When we procrastinate, our present self benefits from mood repair, while our future self stands to bear the cost of the delay.
 The thing is, we don’t worry much about our future self; we actually think about our future self more like a stranger.
 What procrastination seems to be related to most is rumination.
 We have repetitive negative thoughts about the past—or even about our present situation.